qchateau/packio/README.md

 ## Bonus

-Let's compute fibonacci's numbers recursively using PackIO on a single thread.
+Let's compute fibonacci's numbers recursively using packio on a single thread.

 ```cpp
 #include <iostream>